sammyCHY/devops_project/Jenkins-Freestyle-Project/jenkins-freestyle.md

 AS an engineer, I need to be able to automate things and make our work easier in possible ways.
 I have connected `jenkins` to `jenkins-scm`, but I cannot run a new build with clicking on `Build Now`.
 To eliminate this, I need to configure a build trigger to our jenkins job.
 With this, jenkins will run a new build anytime a change is made to our github repository.

 i.
-Click "Configure" my job and addd this configurations
+Click "Configure" my job and add this configurations

 ii.
 Click on build trigger to configure triggering the job from GitHub webhook.